 “I hang around architects mostly.
 People that wanna make things as dope as possible.”
-Kayne West
+Kanye West

 Make sure our clients love us when the project is over.
 It’s amazing how easy our business decisions are when this is our primary goal.